MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-remove-personal-data.md

 ## Remove personal data from connector event logs

-To ensure the application proxy logs do not have personal data, you can either:
+To ensure the application proxy logs don't have personal data, you can either:

 - Delete or view data when needed, or
 - Turn off logging